-Given k sorted linked lists each of size n, merge them and print the sorted output.
+Given k linked lists each of size n and each list is sorted in non-decreasing order, merge them into a single sorted (non-decreasing order) linked list and print the sorted linked list as output.

 Input: k = 3, n = 4 list1 = 1->3->5->7->NULL list2 = 2->4->6->8->NULL list3 = 0->9->10->11->NULL Output: 0->1->2->3->4->5->6->7->8->9->10->11 Merged lists in a sorted order where every element is greater than the previous element.
 Input: k = 3, n = 3 list1 = 1->3->7->NULL list2 = 2->4->8->NULL list3 = 9->10->11->NULL Output: 1->2->3->4->7->8->9->10->11 Merged lists in a sorted order where every element is greater than the previous element.

-An efficient solution for the problem has been dicussed in Method 3 of this post.
+An efficient solution for the problem has been discussed in Method 3 of this post.